 The best way to handle the whole situation may be to remain silent and tell the police officers politely you refuse to answer questions.
 The only questions you are required to answer are the ones about your name and address.
 You also have to provide the officers with your license, vehicle registration, and proof of insurance.

 Being confident and aware of your rights during the process will reduce your false arrest chances.

 Contact an Experienced Phoenix DUI Attorney

-Any non-observance of blurred driving laws in Arizona is serious.
-Convictions could lead to criminal penalties, including fines, loss of driving freedom, jail term, fees, or fixture of Ignition Interlock Devices upon restoration of your driver’s license, among others.
+All charges regarding impaired or dangerous driving in Arizona should be taken seriously.
+Convictions could lead to criminal penalties, including fines, loss of driving privileges, jail time, or installment of Ignition Interlock Devices upon restoration of your driver’s license, among others.

-Going to court unrepresented will subject you to a swift and cruel criminal conviction.
+Going to court unrepresented will subject you to ruthless and cruel criminal prosecution.
 Make sure you reach out to a highly experienced and qualified lawyer to represent you.
 The lawyer will not only defend your rights but also ensure you’re treated justly.
-Besides, he/she may apply specific defenses to your case that could lead to a positive outcome, including reduced charges and sentencing, no jail terms, or partial or total dismissal of charges.
+Besides, he or she may apply a specific DUI defense to your case that could lead to a positive outcome, including reduced charges and sentencing, no jail terms, or partial or total dismissal of charges.